joncursi/eslint-config/README.md

 ## Testing

-To check for issues in this codebase, run:
+To check for infractions in this codebase, run:

 ```shell
 npm test